Hesston College creates an atmosphere where choices can be made that are consistent with the life and teaching of Jesus Christ.

-Each year during the spring semester, representatives from various summer camps come to campus to provide information about the needs and opportunities within the camps they represent.
+Each year during the fall semester, representatives from various summer camps come to campus to provide information about the needs and opportunities within the camps they represent.

 The campus pastor leads group prayer times on an occasional basis.
 Individuals are invited to form prayer groups or to call the pastor for specific prayer needs.

-The campus pastor provides spiritual counseling and discipleship training, both on an individual basis and in small groups.
+The campus pastor provides spiritual counseling and discipleship training, both on an individual basis and in small groups, as requested.

 Stutzman Retreat Center is available for off-campus retreats which are scheduled to provide students with the opportunity to break from their routine, meet other people or concentrate on a particular project or issue.

 Students are invited to take part in the worship services of area churches.
 Some congregations provide transportation and special classes for students who attend their services.
 See congregation listing in the Services available off campus section.

 Voluntary service options are available in the area.
 The Peace and Service Club plans activities related to mission, service and peace.
 Other volunteer options include M2 prison visitation, Big Brother/Big Sister program, Mennonite Disaster Service, Schowalter Villa and spring break service trips.